ChiangF1943/Firmware/README.md

-# **Firmware 2018**
+# **Firmware 2019**

-**The code of lower-board for ZJUDancer in 2018, redesigned by Jiang Chaofeng and Li Xinghan.**
+**The code of lower-board for ZJUDancer in 2019, designed by Jiang Zhang Yuchen and Jiang Chaofeng.**

-**Due to the use of NVIDIA JETSON TX1/TX2, Motor module and BatMeasure module are removed, and their function are respectively replaced by upper-computer and Bottom Board.**
+**Lower-board is removed last year and TX1 controls motors directly through USB-UART-RS485.
+However, the test results show that the delay time in IMU data and motor data reading directly by upper-computer is massive, and it`s unacceptable.
+As a consequence, the concept of lower-board is used again.
+Core module is replaced by Motor module to reduce workload.**

 ---

-+ **ZJUDancer_code_core**: code for Core module is rewritten to be a communication converter for IMU.
-UART1, SPI2, TIM3 are used.

-+ **ZJUDancer_code_foot**: Based on code_foot in 2016,we added DMA to speed up pressure analog signal reading.
-Finally the Foot module came into use in RoboCup World Competition.
++ **ZJUDancer_code_motor**: Reads IMU data through SPI1 from IMU, sends data to upper-board through UART1, sends to and reads from Dynamixel motors through USART2/3/4 concurrently.

++ **ZJUDancer_code_foot**: Foot pressure sensor board, reads 4-way analog signals of pressure gauge through ADC1/2/3/4(DMA used).
+Pressure data is sent through UART1, and transferred into RS-485 signals to upper-computer.